abrahamnash/inner-being/_posts/2023-12-05-vision-and-love-making.markdown

 ## The Eyes: Portals of Shared Visions

 When two people share a vision, there's a spontaneous, conscious connection that transcends words.
-To look into another's eyes is to share in their vision, to be welcomed into the sanctum of their soul.
+To look into another's eyes is to share in their vision, to be welcomed into the sanctum of their being.

 ## Recognition: The Essence of Connection